Symplectic maps and hyperK\"ahler moment map geometry: Kähler moment map

-The cotangent bundle $T^*M\to M$ is identified to the tangent bundle $TM\to M$ thanks to the duality provided by the Riemannian metric $g_M$.
-Thus $T^* M$ and all the bundles of $k$-forms $\Lambda^k M\to M$ are endowed with an induced Euclidean inner product denoted~$g$ and deduced from $g_M$.
-It follows that the complexified bundles
+The Riemannian metric induces a \emph{musical isomorphism} between the cotangent bundle $T^*M\to M$ and the tangent bundle $TM\to M$.
+Thus the cotangent bundle and all the bundles of $k$-forms $\Lambda^k M\to M$ are endowed with an induced fiberwise Euclidean inner product deduced from $g_M$ and denoted $g$.
+It follows that the complex vector bundles

-have several induced structures: \begin{itemize} \item The bundles $\Lambda^k M \otimes_\RR \vecV \to M$ carry fiberwise Euclidean inner products denoted $g$ as well and induced by $g$ and $g_V$. \item The bundles $\Lambda^k M \otimes_\RR \vecV \to M$ carry a canonical structure of complex vector bundle, since $\vecV$ is a complex vector space.
-Indeed, complex valued forms $F$ admit a canonical action of $\CC$, where multiplication by $i$ is trivially given by pointwise multiplication
+have several induced structures: \begin{enumerate} \item The vector bundles $\Lambda^k M \otimes_\RR \vecV \to M$ carry fiberwise Euclidean inner products, denoted $g$ as well, induced by $g$ and $g_V$. \item The vector bundles $\Lambda^k M \otimes_\RR \vecV \to M$ carry a canonical structure of complex vector bundle deduced from the structure of complex vector space on~$\vecV$. \item The vector bundle $T^* M \otimes_\RR \vecV\to M$ carries a second fiberwise almost complex structure $J$ deduced from $J_M$ and defined by